microsoft/industry/telco/referenceImplementation/readme.md

 - **Landing Zones:** This is the parent Management Group for all the landing zone subscriptions and will have workload agnostic Azure Policies assigned to ensure workloads are secure and compliant.

-  - **Operator** This is the dedicated Management Group for Operator landing zones, which are optimized and governed aligned with mission-critical, carrier-grade telco workloads.
+  - **Operator** This is the dedicated Management Group for Operator landing zones, which are optimized and governed aligned with mission-critical, carieer-grade telco workloads.
   - **Online:** This is the dedicated Management Group for Online landing zones, meaning workloads that may require direct internet inbound/outbound connectivity or also for workloads that may not require a VNet..
   - **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network thru the hub in the connectivity subscription.